GDP first quarterly estimate, UK: April to June 2024

 Net trade

 HM Revenue and Customs (HMRC) implemented a data collection change affecting data on goods exports from Great Britain (GB) to the EU in January 2021, and data on goods imports from the EU to GB in January 2022.
-For more information, see HMRC's Methodology changes to trade in goods statistics from March 2022 article.
+For more information see HMRC's Methodology changes to trade in goods statistics from March 2022 article.
 We have applied adjustments to our estimates of goods imports from the EU for 2021 to reflect this data collection change, which brought imports and exports statistics onto a like-for-like basis in 2021, as detailed in our Trade in goods: Adjustments to 2021 EU imports estimates, by chapter dataset.
+The full time series for goods imports from and exports to the EU contains a discontinuity from January 2021 resulting from the move from Intrastat to customs declarations, as detailed in our Impact of trade in goods data collection changes on UK trade statistics: adjustments to 2021 EU imports estimates article.
+We are continuing to work with HMRC to consider possible options to account for this discontinuity.

 Separately, in 2021, the use of Staged Customs Controls (SCC) allowed customs declarations to be reported up to 175 days after the date of import for imports of non-controlled goods from the EU to GB.
 The UK government introduced full customs controls in January 2022, while July 2022 marked the first full month of data where delayed customs declarations submitted under SCC could not be included.
 Temporary arrangements still apply for imports of goods from Ireland to GB.
-In our article, Impact of trade in goods data collection changes on UK trade statistics: further update on Staged Customs Controls published on 3 July 2023, we presented analysis on the impact of SCC on trade in goods data for imports from the EU to GB in 2022.
-We have previously adjusted for the impact of SCC and have published the article Impact of trade in goods data collection changes on UK trade statistics: adjustments to 2022 EU imports estimates, providing a detailed breakdown of the impact of these adjustments.
+In our article Impact of trade in goods data collection changes on UK trade statistics: further update on Staged Customs Controls published on 3 July 2023, we presented analysis on the impact of SCC on trade in goods data for imports from the EU to GB in 2022.
+We have previously adjusted for the impact of SCC and have published an article, Impact of trade in goods data collection changes on UK trade statistics: adjustments to 2022 EU imports estimates, providing a detailed breakdown of the impact of these adjustments.

-11. Strengths and limitations
+Strengths and limitations

 Important quality information